 Class entry surveys may be, but are not required to be, credited as periodical surveys for maintenance of classification.
-Recommendations due for compliance at a specified periodical survey for maintenance of classification need not be carried out/complied with at a class entry survey unless the class entry survey is credited as the specified periodical survey for maintenance of classification or the recommendation is overdue.
+Condition of class due for compliance at a specified periodical survey for maintenance of classification need not be carried out/complied with at a class entry survey unless the class entry survey is credited as the specified periodical survey for maintenance of classification or the condition of class is overdue.